memgraph/docs/gqlalchemy/how-to-guides/ogm/load-nodes-and-relationships.md

 loaded_team = Team(name="Warriors").load(db=db)
 ```

-Since the `id` property is unique, the `load()` method will return unique
+Since the `id` property is unique, the `load()` method will return a unique
 streamer found in the database.
-Similarly, since `name` property is unique for
+Similarly, since the `name` property is unique
-each team, `load()` method will return unique team found in the database.
-When
+for each team, the `load()` method will return a unique team found in the
-the given property is not unique, `load()` method will return a list of matching
+database.
+When the given property is not unique, the `load()` method will return
-results.
-Finally, you create relationship between `loaded_streamer` and
+a list of matching results.
+Finally, you can create a relationship between
-`loaded_team` nodes:
+`loaded_streamer` and `loaded_team` nodes:

 ```python
 is_part_of = IsPartOf(